grantj-re3/FlindersOJS-email/TROUBLESHOOTING_EMAIL.md

 ***WARNING:*** In the reference below, it is suggested that a *Base64 converter* web site be used to convert the username and password to Base64 encoding.
 Entering such information into a public web site is a security risk so should be avoided.
+See above for an alternative method.

 - https://support.sugarcrm.com/Knowledge_Base/Email/Testing_Outbound_Email_Using_Command_Line/#SMTP_with_TLSSSL